Romans 11:28-32

 But the Scripture has shut up all men under sin, that the promise by faith in Jesus Christ might be given to those who believe (Galatians 3:22)

-The picture also reminds one of (Romans 3:9-10) where "all" (both Jews & Gentiles) are backed into a corner and shown their totally inadequacy for holiness and righteousness before a holy God, Paul recording...
+The picture also reminds one of (Romans 3:9-10-note) where "all" (both Jews & Gentiles) are backed into a corner and shown their totally inadequacy for holiness and righteousness before a holy God, Paul recording "What then?
+Are we better than they?
+Not at all; for we have already charged that both Jews and Greeks are all under sin; as it is written, "THERE IS NONE RIGHTEOUS, NOT EVEN ONE."

 THAT HE MIGHT SHOW MERCY TO ALL: hina tous pantas eleese (3SAAS):

-Not all will be saved.
-Paul is not teaching the heresy of "universalism" but is clearly teaching that God's infinite mercies are available to all who would seek them from Him.
-Yes, most of mankind will reject God's mercies in the process of fitting or preparing themselves for destruction (Ro 9:22, cp Ro 9:17-18) and they are without excuse.
+Mercy to all - Paul is not saying all will be saved.
+Paul is not teaching the heresy of "universalism."
+One interpretation is that Paul is teaching that God's infinite mercies are available to all who would seek them from Him (but see Steven Cole's interpretation below).
+Yes, most of mankind will reject God's mercy in the process of fitting or preparing themselves for destruction (Ro 9:22, cp Ro 9:17-18) and they are without excuse.

 God had been trying to reach the Jews but for the most part they rejected His Son, the Messiah.
 Does that mean that God has failed?
 In this present section of Romans 11, the answer is a categorical "No, God has not failed."
 Quite to the contrary, He has used Israel's rejection of the Messiah as a means to reach the Gentile world, which He had intended to reach all along.
 After having shown mercy to the Gentiles, God now uses the very same mercies He has shown to the Gentiles to make the Jews jealous and aware of their rebellion against His Son that they, too, might receive mercy.
 What keeps anyone from receiving mercy from God?
 It is a self-righteous, self-confident attitude.
 "I don't need help.
 I can handle it myself.
 I am able to handle all the problems of life on my own.
 I don't need God."
 Any individual or nation with that attitude has cut himself off from receiving the mercy of God.
 So God "has shut up all in disobedience that He might show mercy to all."